siddankthep/subwallet-stellaswap-docs/create-subwallet.md

 You will then need to create your master password which keeps all of your accounts secure.
 Once you have entered the password and then confirmed it, click on **Continue**.

 ![Master password](/subwallet-imgs/subwallet-3.png)

+!!!
+Note
+    For each seed phrase created with SubWallet, you would have a Substrate account and an Ethereum account.
+    Substrate account would display your assets on Substrate-native blockchains (such as Polkadot, Kusama, and Acala), while EVM account would display your assets on Ethereum chains (such as Moonbeam).

 Now you will be shown a seed phrase together with the option to back it up.
 Once you have saved and stored it in a safe place, choose **I have kept it somewhere safe**.